OpenKneeboard/OpenKneeboard/docs/troubleshooting/dcs-tabs.md

 Dynamic (Lua) kneeboard pages are not supported at all, and are unlikely to be supported in the future.
 This includes most of the kneeboard pages for the F14, F16, and F18.

+## The path is incorrect for some aircraft

+1. [Check if this has already been reported](https://github.com/OpenKneeboard/OpenKneeboard/issues?q=is%3Aissue]
+2. If not, please [report the issue](https://github.com/OpenKneeboard/OpenKneeboard/issues/new) so it can be fixed in a future version of OpenKneeboard; include the incorrect path, corrected path, and the module name
+3. If you are running `v1.7.0+gha.1555` or later and are comfortable editing JSON:
+   1. Open `%PROGRAMFILES%\OpenKneeboard\share` in Windows explorer
+   2. Open the `Saved Games\OpenKneeboard` folder too
+   3. Copy `DCS-Aircraft-Mapping.json` from the `share` folder to OpenKneeboard's Saved Games folder
+   4. Edit the `.json` file to include the correction